Gauge Invariant Propagators and States in Quantum Electrodynamics: Conclusions

 \section{Conclusions}

-In this paper we have given a manifestly gauge invariant analysis of QED amplitudes.
-A primary goal was to define and understand gauge invariant states in QED, where we use the modern understanding of states as data living the boundaries of path-integrals.
-Much of the analysis was done for the gauge field coupled to a conserved external current, but we also saw that all our results trivially generalize to the full dynamic theory, in which a gauge field couples to quantum charged particles or to the Dirac field.
+Let us begin here by summarizing what has been done, and then return to the questions asked in the introduction.

-We adopted a `general boundary QFT framework', in which the path-integral allows us to go beyond the canonical quantization framework.
-This framework uses path-integrals, with data fixed on general closed hypersurfaces, to compute amplitudes - the interpretation in terms of states and transition amplitudes is then secondary, and only applies to particular geometries.
+This paper has defined a manifestly gauge invariant analysis of QED amplitudes and quantum states for flat space QED.
+We use the modern understanding of states as data living on the closed hypersurface boundaries of path-integrals, in a `general boundary QFT framework', in which the path-integral allows us to go beyond canonical quantization.
+The interpretation in terms of states and transition amplitudes is then secondary, and only applies to particular geometries.

-To treat the gauge redundancy in the QED path integral we introduced a boundary Faddeev-Popov trick, a natural generalization of the usual Faddeev-Popov procedure to path-integrals with fixed boundary data.
-Although the bFP trick should be applicable for general boundaries, in this paper we considered two simple examples, viz., (a) when $\partial\mathcal{V}$ consists of two finitely separated constant time slices and a time-like cylinder at spatial infinity, and (b) when $\partial\mathcal{V}$ is the null boundary of a large causal diamond.
-The former case is then a conventional transition amplitude which has a representation in terms of a Hamiltonian operator, whereas the later is most easily described via the path-integral.
-In this limit the causal diamond boundary resembles null infinity and the amplitude resembles a scattering amplitude.
+The bFP trick discussed here should be applicable for general boundaries.
+In the 2 cases considered here, we found

+(a) when $\partial\mathcal{V}$ consists of two finitely separated constant time slices and a time-like cylinder at spatial infinity, we can interpret $K_{fi}$ as a conventional transition amplitude which also has a representation in terms of a Hamiltonian operator;

+(b) when $\partial\mathcal{V}$ is the null boundary of a large causal diamond, $K_{fi}$ is most naturally described as the path-integral.
+The causal diamond boundary then resembles null infinity, and the amplitude resembles a scattering amplitude.

-We worked in the extended configuration space of $U(1)$ gauge theory, in that we considered the amplitude to ostensibly be a functional of all field configurations $A_{\mu}$ prescribed on the boundary.
-Using a ``path integral first'' approach, we did not concern ourselves a priori with identifying canonical variables for quantization; instead we simply prescribed boundary data for the full four-vector potential.
-As a consequence of the gauge invariance of the QED action, the resulting amplitudes were gauge-invariant and independent of non-canonical variables.
-The resulting path integrals were written explicitly in terms of gauge invariant variables, and as a consequence of the bFP trick we obtained unique expressions for the dependence of the amplitudes on the gauge-variant parts of $A_{\mu}$.
-The dependence arose only as a boundary phase.
+As a consequence of the gauge invariance of the QED action, these amplitudes were gauge-invariant and independent of non-canonical variables, and were written explicitly in terms of gauge invariant variables.
+One obtains unique expressions for the dependence of the amplitudes on the gauge-variant parts of $A_{\mu}$; this dependence arose only as a boundary phase.